openedx/openedx-events/docs/decisions/0004-external-event-bus-and-django-signal-events.rst

 Context
 -------

-OpenedX services already use Django signals for internal events (`OEP-49: Django App Pattern <https://open-edx-proposals.readthedocs.io/en/latest/architectural-decisions/oep-0049-django-app-patterns.html#signals>`_).
+Open edX services already use Django signals for internal events (`OEP-50: Hooks extension framework <https://open-edx-proposals.readthedocs.io/en/latest/architectural-decisions/oep-0050-hooks-extension-framework.html>`_).
 Additionally, we are adding the ability to trigger external events using an Event Bus(`OEP-52: Event Bus <https://github.com/openedx/open-edx-proposals/pull/233>`_).

 This ADR concerns decisions made during trial of event bus regarding how external events will be triggered, and how external event bus builds off of decisions made for internal events.

-This decision came out based on following conversations:

-- `#38: What to send over the wire (Kafka)? <https://github.com/eduNEXT/openedx-events/issues/38>`_

-- `#39: ARCHBOM-2010: How does Event Bus interact with OpenedX Django Signals? <https://github.com/eduNEXT/openedx-events/issues/39>`_

 Decision
 --------

-- Event definitions (in the form of OpenEdxPublicSignal) will be shared between internal and external events.
+- Event definitions will be shared between internal and external events.
+The event definitions will continue to be in the form of OpenEdxPublicSignal, as decided in ADR `0003-events-payload.rst <0003-events-payload.rst>`_.

 - At this time, event bus events will be triggered from a Django signal handler of the Django signal representing the corresponding internal event.